 If you'd like to add another day to this leg of your journey, we suggest you take a side trip into historic Telegraph Cove.
 Much of the town is built on stilts, raised above the water, and linked by a wooden boardwalk.
 With a permanent population of around 20 people, Telegraph Cove has reinvented itself as a hub for ecotourism.
-It is the departure point for Tide Rip Grizzly Tours.
-This company offers the only day trips by water taxi from Telegraph Cove to see the grizzlies in the land of the Da'Naxda'xw First Nations in Knight Inlet.
-Tours depart at 7.00am, returning around 4.00pm.
-Advance bookings are essential and a discount is offered to CanaDream guests on presentation of voucher.
+It is the departure point for a slew of outdoor activities including whale watching, bear watching, fishing, ocean kayaking, caving, diving, hiking and aboriginal cultural touring.

 If you decide to continue straight through to Port Hardy, lan for an early evening arrival in Port Hardy.
-Our recommended CanaDream Club partner campground in Port Hardy is Quatse River Campground, in beautiful surroundings only 10 minutes from downtown Port Hardy.
+Our recommended CanaDream Club partner campground in Port Hardy is Port Hardy RV Resort, in beautiful surroundings close to downtown Port Hardy.
 Advance reservations are strongly recommended as this is a very popular campground.